bashojs/basho/README.md

 ### Tip

-If you need fetch very often, you’re better off creating in alias for basho in .bashrc or wherver.
+If you need the fetch module (or any other) often, you’re better off creating an alias for basho in .bashrc (or .bash_profile on a Mac).

 ```bash
 # in .bashrc